GIP-ITC-UniversityTwente/semantic_integration/ST_1.md

 ### Step 4: Make your RDF-data Linked Data <a name="step4"></a>
 Data that were just created and upload to a triple store is a four star data.
-It follows tree out of the [four linked data design rules]((https://www.w3.org/DesignIssues/LinkedData.html)) In this step we will
+It follows tree out of the [four linked data design rules](https://www.w3.org/DesignIssues/LinkedData.html).
+In this step we will implement the fourth rule, namely:

->4.
-Include links to other URIs so that people can discover more things
+> 4. Include links to other URIs so that people can discover more things

 ### Step 5: Do it Yourself! <a name="step5"></a>